austin-wants-to-code/df-twitch-bot/README.md

 ## Current Release

-This release, 0.1.0, sends a given query to the Dialogflow agent specified in the properties file.
-If both the Dialogflow agent and the authentication related to the agent's Google Cloud Project are set up properly, the expected response should be sent back to the machine running this code and printed to the console.
-This current release uses the code listed on the official Node.js V2 API github ( https://github.com/dialogflow/dialogflow-nodejs-client-v2#using-the-client-library )
+The current release is 0.2.0.
+Once started, the application connects the Twitch bot-account, the Twitch channel and the Dialogflow agent (all specified in the properties file) such that all chat messages are sent to the agent and then the responses from the agent are posted by the bot.
+This current release used the code listed on the official Node.js V2 API github ( https://github.com/dialogflow/dialogflow-nodejs-client-v2#using-the-client-library )

 ## Set up